University Health Clinic

 Open Enrollment, Health Insurance Information

 The Texas Tech University System Student Health Insurance Plan (SHIP) is offered through Aetna.
-The Open Enrollment is NOW to March 1, 2021

 For More Information: